Tokyo Xtreme Racer: Zero: Gameplay

-The game does not make use of regular racing rules; instead, it makes use of SP (Spirit Points) bars, consisting of "health bars" for the player and the rival each.
-The SP bar is decreased when one hits an obstacle or is behind their opponent.
-The one with their SP bar running out loses the battle.
-If the opposing vehicles take different routes, the battle will result in a draw.
+The game does not make use of regular racing rules; instead, it makes use of SP (Spirit Points) bars for both racers, similar to "health bars" in fighting video games.
+The SP bar is depleted when one hits an obstacle or is far behind their opponent.
+The battle ends as soon as one has their SP bar completely empty; their opponent is declared the winner.
+If the opposing racers take different routes, the battle is aborted and considered a draw.

-The game has an in-game currency called CP.
-CP can be earned by doing battles with any rival, and can then be used to buy cars and parts.
+The game has an in-game currency called CP, earned by doing battles with any rival.
+The accumulated CP can then be used to buy cars and parts.

 The player's car performance can deteriorate should they decide not to take measures in which they drive slowly when they're not in a race, or decrease their boost level, especially when they're in a turbo car.
 However, if the player returns to the garage, the performance of their car will be reset.

 The game has a list of 165 cars, all of which are unlicensed and have altered badges to avoid copyright.